-/NO Network Port Parameters - Ethernet Port 0, IPv4 (DE Units Only)
+/NO Network Port Parameters - Ethernet Port 0, IPv4

-When configuring network parameters for TSM/RSM units that include dual Ethernet ports, the /N0 command is used to select IPv4 protocol parameters for Ethernet Port 0.
-Note that this command is not available on TSM/RSM units that include only one Ethernet port.
-For more information, please refer to Section 5.9.
+When configuring network parameters for DSM/RSM units that include the optional, secondary Ethernet port, the /N0 command is used to select IPv4 protocol parameters for Ethernet Port 0.
+For more information, please refer to Section 6.8.